Welcome to the Parks and Wildlife Commission of the Northern Territory

 Access - what's open?

-Minister for Parks and Wildlife Bess Price said the upgrades will include the expansion of the free parking space, CCTV and beach protection.- Read More
+Minister for Parks and Wildlife Bess Price said this new by-law will protect visitor safety, particularly around the edge of the water.- Read More